cncf/k8s-conformance/reviewing.md

 3. Verify the product `name` and `website_url` are listed in the "Qualifying Offerings" section of the vendor's Participation Form, i.e. that the `name` and `website_url` are listed.

 4. Review the `name`.
 If it contains the word "Kubernetes" in a non-descriptive fashion, verify that the `name` is listed in "Participant Kubernetes Combinations" section of the vendor's Participation Form.

-When a submission meets all policy requirements, label the pull request `participation-form-signed-yes` to indicate that the policy review is complete.
+If the submission doesn't meet all policy requirements, reply with a message indicating "Signed participation form needed", "Files missing from PR", "Membership in CNCF or confirmation of non-profit status needed", etc.

+## Tasks to Complete After Review

+1. Update the Kubernetes Distributions & Platforms [spreadsheet](https://docs.google.com/a/linuxfoundation.org/spreadsheets/d/1LxSqBzjOxfGx3cmtZ4EbB_BGCxT_wlxW_xgHVVa23es/edit) to reflect the vendor's certified offering.

+2. Add the vendor's logo to https://www.cncf.io/certification/software-conformance/

+3. Add the vendor's listing to https://kubernetes.io/partners/#dist

+4. Merge the PR